pippinbarr/cart253-2020/modules/03/map-and-constrain.md

 ## Summary

 - It's fun to use variables in different places in our code (like the mouse position used as a color or a circle's position as its size)
-- But to do so it's best if we __map__ between the two ranges involves (like from the mouse position, which is within the canvas, to a color, which is between `0` and `255`)
+- But to do so it's best if we __map__ between the two ranges involved (like from the mouse position, which is within the canvas, to a color, which is between `0` and `255`)
 - The `map()` function does that!
-- And its friend, the `constrain()` function it could for just making sure a variable is within a specific range
+- And its friend, the `constrain()` function is good for just making sure a variable is within a specific range

 ---